Ana de Armas Fully Embodies Marilyn Monroe In The Tragic New Blonde Trailer

-The first teaser for Blonde arrived on June 16, 2022.
-Despite the hype over the film’s expected rating, the trailer focuses on de Armas as Monroe, and boy is she ever.
+The teaser for Blonde arrived on June 16, 2022.
+The trailer focuses on Armas as Monroe, and boy is she ever.
 The resemblance is shockingly perfect in some of these shots.

 Blonde First Look Photos

-If the trailer wasn’t enough proof of de Armas’ uncanny transformation into Monroe, the first look photos, which arrived along with the trailer, sealed the deal.
+If the trailer weren’t enough proof of Armas’ uncanny valley transformation into Monroe, the first look photos, which arrived along with the teaser in June, seal the deal.

 As proof the film was finally on track, in August 2019, the film announced casting for three principal roles.
-Adrien Brody will play Monroe’s first husband, Arthur Miller; Bobby Cannavale is her second husband, Joe DiMaggio; and Julianne Nicholson is Norma Jean’s mother, Gladys Pearl Baker.
+Adrien Brody will play Monroe’s first husband, Arthur Miller; Bobby Cannavale as her second husband, Joe DiMaggio; and Julianne Nicholson as Norma Jeane’s mother, Gladys Pearl Baker.